 It is very important to consider the different stages of using a product :

-- Understanding the affordability of the product and making sure the goal of the user and the result of using the product matches 100%.
+- Understanding the affordability of the product and making sure the goal of the user and the result of using the product match 100%.

-- Optimizing the actions that users have to act upon to reach their goal and has signifiers for better navigation towards it.
+- Optimizing the actions that users have to act upon to reach their goal and have signifiers for better navigation towards it.

-- Learning curve should not increase when using the product: think consistent design and a minimal learning curve.
+- The learning curve should not increase when using the product: think consistent design and a minimal learning curve.

 - User Cognition and Emotion

-- This is one of the important principle to follow in the designing process
+- This is one of the important principles to follow in the design process

 - Every user action should result in a positive experience.

-- Individual colour of all content will confuse the priority for users.
+- Individual colors of all content will confuse the priority for users.

 - A page that has too much red in it can be a turn-off for many people.
-So using colours in the right context is important.
+So using colors in the right context is important.

-- Never let users assume the result of their action.
-It’s best to display the current state at any given point of time (loading, error screens etc) because if the state before and after the user’s action is the same, then the user might assume something is not working fine.
+- Never let users assume the result of their actions.
+It’s best to display the current state at any given point in time (loading, error screens, etc) because if the state before and after the user’s action is the same, then the user might assume something is not working fine.